 You don’t need a professional camera to take a good shot.
 I’ve always used my iPhone before purchasing my first camera.
 These days many smartphones have a great camera (Huawei, iPhone X,…).
 It is possible to take high quality looking shots and edit them with a phone.

 However, I decided to buy a camera two years ago.
-At the moment I use a Nikon D3400 with its regular standard lens (18-55mm) and recently a prime portrait lens (50mm-f 1.8G).
+At the moment I use a Nikon D3400.

 This Nikon is not a super fancy camera, but it is a great beginners DSRL.
 The thing about cameras is that the big changes come from the type of lens you use.
-I am saving for an other lens, but oh damn these can be expensive.
-So I have to use what I have and do what I can.
+The lenses that I use now are:

 Camera exposure basics